harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/ref-cloud-providers/aws-connector-settings-reference.md

 * The IAM role of the worker nodes for the EKS cluster have the [required permissions](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html).
     * Your IAM role has the permission to access the AWS EKS cluster.
 You can edit the `configmap/aws-auth` entry in the EKS cluster to enable the required permissions.
 For more information, go to [add user role](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).
 You can also assume the IAM role used to create the AWS EKS cluster which has the required `configmap/aws-auth` entries by default.
     * Your IAM role has the basic policies to access the AWS EKS cluster.
 For more information, go to [Amazon EKS identity-based policy examples](https://docs.aws.amazon.com/eks/latest/userguide/security_iam_id-based-policy-examples.html).
 * You have installed the `aws-iam-authenticator` plugin, which is used for `kubectl` authentication.
-For more information, go to [create `kubeconfig` file manually](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html#create-kubeconfig-manually).
+For more information, go to [Create `kubeconfig` file manually](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html#create-kubeconfig-manually).

   Here's a sample `kubeconfig`: